 From 2010 to 2014, the San Diego County Water Authority has filed three lawsuits against the Metropolitan Water District of Southern California over water rates approved by Metropolitan’s Board of Directors.

 On November 18, 2015, the trial court issued its judgment and a peremptory writ of mandate in the first two lawsuits.
 Metropolitan and SDCWA each filed notices of appeal as to parts of the case adverse to each.
 Appellate oral argument on the parties' appeals took place on May 10, 2017.
-The Court of Appeal's decision is expected within 90 days of the argument.
+The Court of Appeal issued its decision on June 21, 2017 (Read Metropolitan's news release).
 The third lawsuit, which mirrors the first two, has been stayed.

 Metropolitan obtained the dismissal of four claims in SDCWA’s 2010 case before trial (breach of fiduciary duty, breach of the covenant of good faith and fair dealing, a challenge to a Rate Structure Integrity provision in contracts, and a claim that Metropolitan’s rates violate Proposition 26).